Pralay (missile): Induction

 Pralay missiles on Ashok Leyland 12×12 high mobility vehicle.

 The development phase of Pralay began in 2015 and completed in four years.
 DRDO will conduct four test flights before the missile being commissioned.
 According to analysts, development of Pralay achieved an important milestone for India's future Rocket Force.
 In view of 2020–2021 China–India skirmishes, Indian Armed Forces in December 2022 moved proposal for acquisition of Pralay missile.
 On 25 December 2022, Ministry of Defence cleared the order for 120 missiles for the Indian Air Force.

 Two more units of 250 Pralay missiles worth ₹7,500 crore are in advance stages of acquisition as of April 2023.

 The purchase of a Pralay regiment for the Indian Army was approved by the MoD on 17 September 2023.
 A similar proposal was earlier cleared for the Indian Air Force.
 The missile will be deployed with conventional warhead for tactical roles along Line of Actual Control and Line of Control.

 As of September 2024, the user trials and eventual induction of Pralay missiles are expected soon.

 On 26 January 2025, the Pralay twin launcher system based on Ashok Leyland 12×12 high mobility vehicle was featured at the 76th Republic Day Parade.
 The development of the missile is now over.
+In 2026–2027, the first Pralay missile regiment will begin service with the Integrated Rocket Force.

 Future development

 According to reports, the Pralay missile's air-launched version is in development.
 The air-launched version seeks to increase the missile's operational versatility by permitting deployment from aerial assets, to increase the engagement envelope, and enable more rapid and nimble reactions in combat situations.

+In 2025, INDIGIS-Enterprise, developed by Center for Artificial Intelligence and Robotics, replaced imported commercial off-the-shelf GIS.
+It will provide Pralay missile commanders with offline digital maps that, in the absence of the internet, makes it easy to view the locations of the missile launchers and the different kinds of Pralay missiles that are available, such as penetration-aid sub-munition variants, and conventional missiles for regular strikes.
+They can also see all target data, no escape zone locations, and the maximum range of each missile.
+The INDIGIS software kit has been improved and enhanced by the Indian private sector company MicroGenesis Techsoft to match the Pralay missile and prepare it for military use.

+On 12 July 2026, Hindustan Times reported that, in an attempt to expand private sector participation in India's strategic missile sector, the defence ministry will issue a request for proposal (RFP) to invite bids from private sector companies to manufacture the Astra Mk 2 missile.
+The current manufacturer of the missile, Bharat Dynamics Limited, reportedly cannot cater to the growing demands from the Indian Armed Forces and export customers.
+A similar suite will also be followed for the Pralay missile.